MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-single-page-app-javascript-sign-in.md

 ## Register the application in the Microsoft Entra admin center

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer).
-1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the tenant to register the application in the **Directories + subscriptions** setting.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the tenant to register the application from the **Directories + subscriptions** menu.
 1. Browse to **Identity** > **Applications** > **App registrations**.
 1. Select **New registration**.
 1. When the **Register an application** page appears, enter a name for your application, such as *identity-client-app*.